The Ultimate KPI Guide

 Step 6: Prototype

 Fully working dashboards and reports can take lots of time, money and effort to implement.
 Managers often change their minds when they see new reports or dashboards, upsetting their analysts and wasting huge amounts of time and effort.
-You can avoid this trap by creating 'mockups' your reports, getting sign-off on fully reviewed prototypes and then building the working versions.
+You can avoid this trap by creating 'mockups' of your reports, getting sign-off on fully reviewed prototypes and then building the working versions.

 Design and test your dashboards and reports